// in server1.js

 const sjs = ???(pathname); // 'pathname' is a sjs script file.
 This file is required as a module.
 For example, test.sjs.

-// We assume that all '.sjs' programs have the function, proceed(),
+// We assume that all '.sjs' programs have the function, handler(),

 // that is the starting point like main() in Java and C/C++ programs.